Umoru98/subscription-tracker-api/README.md

 - JWT for authentication
 - Bcrypt for password hashing
 - Upstash Workflows for subscription reminders
-- Rate-limiting and bot protection via Arcjet
+- Arcjet for rate-limiting and bot protection
 - Day.js for date handling
 - Cookie-parser middleware
 - ES Modules (import/export syntax)